Blue Hole, Jacob's Well, reservations, and heat timing

 If you only have time for one, should you choose Blue Hole or Jacob's Well?

 Blue Hole is usually the easier first answer for a classic Wimberley swim day, especially if you want shade, lawn space, and a more relaxed hang.
 Jacob's Well is more specific and more reservation-sensitive.
-It is memorable, but it works best if you know the current access rules and build the day around them.
+It is memorable, especially if you know the current access rules and give the spring enough room in the day.

 Do you need reservations for Wimberley's swimming spots?